Violence is often deeply misunderstood. Here’s how to strip it to its parts, and use what is to solve the toughest problems.

 Let’s be blunt: regardless of who you are, or what you think your background is, you can’t be switched on all the time.
 Criminals aren’t stupid, they aren’t TV fall guys, and they aren’t looking for some martial competition.

-Visually, your athleticism – or lack there of – is displayed by the way you walk.
+Visually, your athleticism – or lack there of – is displayed by your physical presentation.
 If your foot rolls smoothly over the ground, and your the brachiation (movement of the arms as you walk) appears synchronized, you indicate good physiological control, coordination, and you’re sending a non-verbal message that your body can readily be launched into action.
 Conversely, if your feet are slapping the pavement, you advertise a lack of physical readiness and capability.
 If your arms or dangling, or your hands tucked in your pockets, you’re sending signals that you’re vulnerable.
+On the other hand, if you’re strutting around looking for trouble, the next baddest dude in the bar might be as well.
+So, there’s no perfect strategy for avoidance.

-While other factors, such as awareness, fear, and task fixation, can influence who is selected, it’s important to understand how physiology plays into criminal target selection.
+While other factors, such as awareness, fear, and task fixation, can influence who is selected, it’s important to understand that it can be as simple as “I don’t like this guy’s face”.

 At this point, it’s a good time to illustrate how things change between spheres.
-While physical fitness may de-select you for asocial violence, it often creates social conflicts.
-We call this the Monkey Dance: it’s all about establishing dominance.
-This illustrates that violence occurs largely on the fringes… If you stand out, expect to be noticed.
+While physical fitness may de-select you for asocial violence, it could create social conflicts.
+It could simply be about establishing dominance.

 To the perpetrators, this isn’t criminal.
 It’s a way of life.
-Just like a job, or a trade.
+Just like a job, or a hobby.
 How about you?

 What’s violence to you?